Running SSIS Integration Toolkit on the Cloud

 • In case we have changed to a new one, we will post the new URL here, you are welcome to check this blog post.

-• You should NOT use our container directly in your PowerShell provisioning script, since our container is shared in a read-only mode, you have no way to make any changes to the main.cmd which contains a license activation command that will actually fail because of a fake key used.
-In addition, if you are ever interested in reading the provisioning log, you can't do that with our container, as it is a read-only access.
+• You should NOT use our container directly as your Custom setup container SAS URI option, since our container is shared in a read-only mode, you have no way to make any changes to the main.cmd which contains a license activation command that will actually fail because of a fake key used in our version.
+In addition, if anything goes wrong during the provisioning process, there will be no way for you to receive any log files in our blob container, as it is shared as read-only.

 • To connect (or attach) to our blob container, you would first right click on the "Storage Accounts" node under "(Local and Attached)", and choose "Connect to Azure storage..." as shown below.